< < PT04 : PT05 : PT06 > >

 018 The system shall maintain the status of the security sensor field equipment.
 02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.

-019 The system shall remotely monitor video images and audio surveillance data collected in secure areas including facilities (e.g. transit yards) and transportation infrastructure (e.g. bridges, tunnels, interchanges, roadway infrastructure, and transit rail 03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.
+019 The system shall remotely monitor video images and audio surveillance data collected in secure areas including facilities (e.g. transit yards) and transportation infrastructure (e.g. bridges, tunnels, interchanges, roadway infrastructure, and transit railways or guideways).
+The data may be raw or pre-processed in the field.
+03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.

-020 The system shall remotely monitor video images and audio surveillance data collected in traveler secure areas, which include transit stations, transit stops, rest areas, park and ride lots, and other fixed sites along travel routes (e.g., emergency pull-o 02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.
+020 The system shall remotely monitor video images and audio surveillance data collected in traveler secure areas, which include transit stations, transit stops, rest areas, park and ride lots, and other fixed sites along travel routes (e.g., emergency pull-off areas and travel information centers).
+The data may be raw or pre-processed in the field.
+02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.

 021 The system shall remotely monitor video images and audio surveillance data collected on-board transit vehicles.
 The data may be raw or pre-processed in the field.
 01 Transit Operations needs to be able to monitor conditions on a transit vehicle in order to provide a secure environment for travelers.